-Paragraph 1 - General Article 1 - Applicability of the regulations 3 Article 2 - Definitions 3 Paragraph 2 - Admission and prior education Article 3a - Admission to Master's degree programmes Article 3b - Admissions to the bridging programme Artcile 3c - Completion of bridging programme prior to the degree programme Article 4 - Not applicable Article 1 Not applicable Paragraph 3 - Content and composition of the programme Article 5 - Goal of the programme Article 6 - Track Article 7 - Composition of the programme and degree audits Article 8 - Form of the programme Article 9 - Language Article 10 - Honours Programme Article 11 - (Compulsory) participation in the programme Article 12 - Programme evaluation 8 Paragraph 4 - Registration for and withdrawal from examinations Article 13 - Registration for and withdrawal from examinations 9 Article 14 - Registration for other examinations 9 Article 15 - Witdrawal from examinations 9 Paragraph 5 - Examinations Article 16 - Form of the examinations and the manner of testing in general Article 17 - Times and number of written examinations Article 18 - Oral examinations Article 19 - Determination and announcement of results 10 Article 20 - Right to inspect results Article 21 - Discussion of the results of examinations 11 Article 21 - Discussion of the results of examinations Article 22 Period of validity for examinations 11 Article 22 - Period of validity for examinations.
-Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 13 13 13 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 13 13 13 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 13 13 13 13 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 13 13 13 13 13 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 12 13 13 13 13 13 Article 23 - Exemption from an examination or obligation to participate in a practical exercise 12 13 13 13 13 13 14
+Paragraph 1 - General Article 1 - Applicability of the regulations 3 Article 2 - Definitions of terms used Daragraph 2.
+Admission and prior advection Paragraph 2 - Admission and prior education 4 Article 3a - Admission to Master degree programme Article 3b - Admissions to the bridging programme Artcile 3c - Completion of bridging programme prior to the degree programme Article 4 - Not applicable 6 Paragraph 3 - Content and composition of the programme Article 5 - Goal of the programme 6 Article 6 - Track and annotations Article 7 - Composition of the programme and degree audits Article 8 - Form of the programme Article 9 - Language Article 10 - Honours Programme Article 10 - Horiours Programme Article 11 - (Compulsory) participation in the programme Article 17 - (compulsory) participation in the programme 8 Paragraph 4 - Registration for and withdrawal from examinations Article 12a - Compulsory registration for courses Article 12b - Withdrawal from a course Article 13 - Registration for written examinations Article 14 - Registration for other examinations and practicals Article 15 - Witdrawal 10 Paragraph 5 - Examinations 11 Article 16 - Form of the examinations and the manner of testing in general Article 17 - Times and number of written examinations Article 18 - Oral examinations Article 19 - Determination and announcement of results Article 20 - Right to inspect results Article 21 - Discussion of the results of examinations Article 22 - Period of validity for examinations.
+Article 23 - Exemption from an examination or obligation to participate in a practical exercise 13 Article 24a - Periods and frequency of degree audits 13 Article 24b - Invalidation of examinations 13 Paragraph 6 - Studying with a disability Article 25 - Adjustments to the benefit of students with disabilities or chronic illnesses 13 ······································ Paragraph 7 - Study support and (binding) recommendation on the continuation of studies Article 26 - Study support and Monitoring of student progress Article 27 - Not applicable 14 Paragraph 8- Final provisions Article 28 - Conflicts with the regulations 14 Article 29 - Amendments to the regulations 14 Article 30 - Transitional regulations Article 31 - Announcement Article 32 - Entry into force ALLIGIO DE - LITILY IITO TOLOS 10 Annex to art.
+3 Annex to art.
+5 TER CME 17 Annex to TFR 19